metricly/metricly-docs/content/integrations/agents/windows-agent/windows-agent-custom-metrics.md

 ## Write Netuitive plugin
-This plugin is already configured to send all data gathered by the read plugins to Metricly via its REST API in step 2 of the installation instructions.
+This plugin is already configured to send all data gathered by the read plugins to CloudWisdom via its REST API in step 2 of the installation instructions.
 The following are additional, advanced settings that should only be changed in discussion with Metricly support.

 | Name        | Description                                                                                                                     |
 |-------------|---------------------------------------------------------------------------------------------------------------------------------|